HKN-UCSD/old-hkn-server/README.md

  - cd /path/to/project
  - npm install (to install required packages and dependencies)
  - npm start (to start a local server)

+ **/ landing page is currently not implemented yet, append /signup to the url to go to sign-up page**

 ## Scripts
 /scripts folder provides handy scripts to edit and read database, such as download resumes of members.
 In order to run those scripts, you would need reader-credentials.json or editor-credentials.json files.
 Ask current webmaster if you need to access these two files.